 In order for faculty to apply caring pedagogy, to recognize the impact of stress on learning, and to help their students be well, they must first be given the opportunity to examine and cultivate their own wellness.

-The Pratt Center for Teaching and Learning is excited to share with you teach.well, a new interdisciplinary, cross-campus online community, supported by a grant through NYU’s 20×30 Learning and Action Network. teach.well aims to be a space for higher ed faculty to come together as a community to explore the benefits of mindfully incorporating wellness into the teaching and learning experience.
+The Pratt Center for Teaching and Learning is excited to invite you to teach.well, an interdisciplinary, cross-campus online community, supported by a grant through NYU’s 20×30 Learning and Action Network. teach.well aims to be a space for higher ed faculty to come together as a community to explore the benefits of mindfully incorporating wellness into the teaching and learning experience.

-teach.well is a free, cross-institutional community on Mighty Networks that will offer:
+teach.well is a free, cross-institutional community on Mighty Networks that offers:

-- Faculty development events— There will be faculty community meet-ups on wellbeing online facilitated by a small focus group.
+- Faculty development events— There are faculty community meet-ups on wellbeing online facilitated by a small focus group, reading salons and other practices.
 Expect some great synchronous discussions and information sessions in addition to our asynchronous chats!
 Over time, we hope other teach.well members will be able to offer group gatherings of their own.